hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 ## Dates

-The widget for dates allows you to select a specific date from a dropdown calendar.
+The input widget for dates allows you to select a specific date from a dropdown calendar.
 There are two functions that allow you to do this:

 1. `dateInput()`: Selecting a single date
 2. `dateRangeInput()`: Selecting a range of dates